 Let’s talk about knit, t-shirt style neckbands.
 When making your neckband, remember all knits are not created equal, and Stretch matters!
 You want a nice knit with at least 50% horizontal and at least 25% vertical stretch with great recovery!
 Rib knit is popular for neckbands, you will see this on almost every store bought shirt.
-Here I will be using cotton lycra knit from Purple Seamstress Fabric.
+Here I’m using cotton lycra knit.
 I find cotton lycra is more readily available in a more vast selections of colors.
 It is also super soft and sews up beautifully.

-Most patters you use will have some sort of neckband measurement or template for you to use.
+Most patterns you use will have some sort of neckband measurement or template for you.
 I like to skip this all together and calculate my own.
 I know, !MATH!, ugh… Everyone’s favorite thing, right?
 I promise you, I will make it as painless as possible, and you will love the results.
 Let’s get started.

 Once you have your shoulder seams sewn measure the neckband all the way around.
 Now, for that pesky math.
 Take your number and multiply that by 0.85 (or 85%), the result will be the length of your neck band.
 Here is what mine looks like: